Hannah More: Early life

-Born in 1745 at Fishponds in the parish of Stapleton, near Bristol, Hannah More was the fourth of five daughters of Jacob More (1700–1783), a schoolmaster from a strong Presbyterian family in Harleston, Norfolk, who had joined the Church of England.
-He sought to pursue a clerical career, but after losing a lawsuit over an estate he had hoped to inherit he moved to Bristol, where he became an excise officer and later taught at the Fishponds free school.
+Hannah More was born on 2 February 1745 at Fishponds in the parish of Stapleton, near Bristol.
+She was the fourth of five daughters of Jacob More (1700–1783), a schoolmaster from a strong Presbyterian family in Harleston, Norfolk, who had joined the Church of England.
+He sought to pursue a clerical career, but after losing a lawsuit over an estate which he had hoped to inherit, Jacob moved to Bristol.
+There he became an excise officer and later taught at the Fishponds free school.

 The sisters were first educated by their father, learning Latin and mathematics.
 Hannah was also taught by elder sisters, through whom she learned French, which she improved conversationally by spending time with French prisoners of war in Frenchay during the Seven Years' War.
 She was an assiduous, discerning student.
 Family tradition has it that she began writing at an early age.

 In 1758, Jacob established a girls' boarding school at Trinity Street, Bristol, for the elder sisters, Mary and Elizabeth, to run, while he and his wife moved to Stony Hill in the city to open a school for boys.
 Hannah More became a pupil in the girls' school when she was 12 years old and taught there in early adulthood.

 In 1767, More gave up her share in the school on becoming engaged to William Turner of the Belmont Estate, Wraxall, Somerset, whom she had met when he began teaching her cousins.
 After six years, the wedding had not taken place.
 Turner seemed reluctant to name a date and in 1773 the engagement was broken off.
 It seems this led More into a nervous breakdown, from which she recuperated in Uphill, near Weston-super-Mare.
 She was induced to accept a £200 annuity from Turner as compensation.
 This freed her for literary pursuits.
 In the winter of 1773–1774, she went to London with her sisters, Sarah and Martha – the first of many such trips at yearly intervals.
 Some verses she had written on David Garrick's version of King Lear led to an acquaintance with him.

 She later moved to Bath, where she stayed between 1792 and 1802 on Great Pulteney Street.